 Climate: Annual Monthly Weather in Bohol

-To help you better understand the weather in Bohol, I’ve included average temperature and annual rainfall graphs below.
+To help you better understand the climate in Bohol, I’ve included average temperature and annual rainfall graphs below.
 Suggested months to visit are indicated in orange.

 TRAVELING TO BOHOL

 Bohol is about an hour and a half south of Manila by plane.
 We always fly to Bohol from Manila but you can get there by ferry as well if you’re already in Cebu or Dumaguete.
 Whether you go by plane or by ferry, you’ll be arriving in Tagbilaran City which is less than an hour’s drive to Panglao Island where most tourists will probably be staying.
 You can book a transfer to your hotel in Panglao from Tagbilaran Airport or Seaport through your hotel or Klook.